Francis Ronalds

-Sir Francis Ronalds FRS (21 February 1788 – 8 August 1873) was an English scientist and inventor, and arguably the first electrical engineer.
+Sir Francis Ronalds (21 February 1788 – 8 August 1873) was an English scientist and inventor, sometimes described as the first electrical engineer.
 He was knighted for creating the first working electric telegraph over a substantial distance.
 In 1816 he laid an 8 mi length of iron wire between wooden frames in his mother's garden and sent pulses using electrostatic generators.
-He also is known for creating the first electric clock in 1814.
+He also created the first electric clock in 1814.

 Upbringing and family

 Born to Francis Ronalds and Jane (née Field), wholesale cheesemongers, at their business premises at 109 Upper Thames Street, London, he attended Unitarian minister Eliezer Cogan's school before being apprenticed to his father at the age of 14 through the Drapers' Company.
 He ran the large business for some years.
 The family later resided in Canonbury Place and Highbury Terrace, both in Islington, at Kelmscott House in Hammersmith, Queen Square in Bloomsbury, at Croydon, and on Chiswick Lane.

-Several of Ronalds' eleven brothers and sisters also led noteworthy lives.
-His youngest brother Alfred Ronalds authored the classic book The Fly-fisher's Entomology (1836) with Ronalds' assistance before migrating to Australia.
+Ronalds had eleven brothers and sisters.
+His youngest brother Alfred Ronalds wrote The Fly-fisher's Entomology (1836) with Ronalds' assistance before emigrating to Australia.
 His brother Hugh was one of the founders of the city of Albion in the American Midwest, and sister Emily Ronalds epitomised the family's interest in social reform.
 Other sisters married Samuel Carter – a railway solicitor and MP – and sugar-refiner Peter Martineau, the son of Peter Finch Martineau.

 Nurseryman Hugh Ronalds was his uncle, and his nephews included chemistry professor Edmund Ronalds, artist Hugh Carter, barrister John Corrie Carter and timber merchant and benefactor James Montgomrey.
 Thomas Field Gibson, a Royal Commissioner for the Great Exhibition of 1851, was one of his cousins.